kylecorry31/Trail-Sense/README.md

 </table>

  An Android app which provides useful information about the environment and can be used offline (designed for hiking / mountaineering).

+ Note: Trail Sense may be abbreviated as TS in the issues

 ## Features
 * Compass navigation